kevin-hogan/diplomat/README.md

 Diplomat is a conversational agent framework for goal-oriented group discussion.
 Recent work in human-computer interaction has explored the use of conversational agents as facilitators for group goal-oriented discussions.
 Inspired by this work and by the apparent lack of tooling available to support it, we created Diplomat, a Python-based framework for building conversational agent facilitators.
 Diplomat is designed to support simple specification of agent functionality as well as customizable integration with online chat services.
 We document a preliminary user study we conducted to help inform the design of Diplomat.

 ## How to run Diplomat?
-Diplomat has currently been configured to run seamlessly with Slack.
+Diplomat provides a default configuration with Slack.

 #### TLDR:
 Setup your python environment by running